Frequently Asked Questions

 How much will it cost?

 Our cost structure is based on the operating budget of each library.
 There are 6 tiers of payment.
-Members will have access to programs during the 10 month season for a flat fee.
+Members will have access to all programs offered during the season for a flat fee.

 Will each member have a voice in deciding which presenters are chosen?

-Yes, if you join a committee or submit an idea!
-The programming committee plans the programs, but counts on input from member libraries to determine optimal events.
+Yes, member library staff are always welcome to submit an idea!
+The Programming Committee plans the programs, but counts on input from member libraries to determine optimal events.

 Can member libraries participate in ILP without helping to plan each program

 Yes!
-Each member will have access to the promotional materials, have the ability to include the event on your library calendar, etc. The committees will primarily be responsible for planning and delivery of the events, saving your library resources while still offering your community high-interest events.
+Each member library will have access to marketing materials and the ability to include the event on your library calendar, etc. The committees will primarily be responsible for planning and delivery of the events, saving your library resources while still offering your community high-interest events.

 Is the group open to specialized academic or school library types?